-Owen joined the Eastern Mennonite faculty in 1999 after teaching at Northwestern College (Iowa) for three years.
-He earned a bachelor’s degree in mathematics with secondary certification at Messiah College in Grantham, Pa., and a master’s degree and Ph.D. in mathematics at the University of Delaware in Newark.
-His graduate training is in combinatorics, and he has recently starting writing a Discrete Math textbook with Deirdre Smeltzer and Felix Lazebnik.
-He coauthored the geometry textbook Methods for Euclidean Geometry, published in 2010 by MAA.
+Owen earned a bachelor’s degree in mathematics with secondary certification at Messiah College in Grantham, Pa., and a master’s degree and Ph.D. in mathematics at the University of Delaware.
+He first taught at Eastern Mennonite in 1991 as a sabbatical replacement while on leave from graduate school, and then returned for a full-time position in 1999.
+His graduate training is in combinatorics (graph theory, specifically), and he is currently coauthoring a Discrete Math textbook to explain all he knows about the subject!
 His hobbies include playing basketball, bridge, and watching NFL football.
-Owen and his wife Barbara married in January 1990, with son Cameron born in 1998 and daughter Lily in 2001.
+Owen and his wife Barbara were married in January 1990, with son Cameron born in 1998 and daughter Lily in 2001.
 The family attends Weavers Mennonite Church in Harrisonburg, Va.

 Charles Cooley began teaching at EMU in 1999.
 He received his bachelor’s degree from Roanoke College where he majored in mathematics, computer science and statistics.
 After two years studying Software Engineering (specifically object-oriented programming language code reusablity metrics) in the CS graduate program at Virginia Polytechnic Institute and State University, Charles took a supposedly part-time, one-year teaching position at Concord College in Athens, West Virginia.
 After a few years of full-time teaching, Charles moved to Harrisonburg and completed a master’s degree in computer science at James Madison University.
 Before returning to teaching, Charles worked as a Network Analyst and System Engineer.
 In 2007 with the merger of the CIS and CS programs, Charles began working in the EMU Institutional Research and Effectiveness Office half-time, but resumed full-time teaching to implement the new CS curriculum in 2008.